-The gardens provide a stunning backdrop to the house.
-Prints displayed in the house show how Sir Thomas Proby first laid out his garden in the 1670’s and how it developed during the 18th century.
-During the 19th century the family really gardened in Ireland and Elton was left with a small shrubbery, some topiary and the parkland you see today.
+The gardens you see today are the work of Meredyth Proby, who has spent the last forty years re-designing and re-planting them.
+They provide a stunning backdrop to the house and contain many unusual plants and shrubs.
+Prints on display in the house show how Sir Thomas Proby first laid out his garden in the 1670’s and how it developed during the 18th and 19th century.
 The present gardens are based on a design made in 1911 by A.H.
 Hallam Murray, father-in-law to Sir Richard Proby (d.1979).
-They have been completely revitalised over the last 35 years.
-Extensive hedging and topiary create different areas and structure throughout the year.
+They were originally designed for fourteen gardeners and included the large Walled Garden which is now a Plant Centre.
+When the current owners took over in 1980 these gardens had to be greatly reduced and restored.
+The new extensive hedging and topiary have created different areas and structure throughout the year.

 The Lily Pond